subquery/documentation/docs/academy/herocourse/module3.md

 #### Step 1: Clone Account Transfer Project

 Start by cloning the `tutorials-account-transfers` Github repository.

-::: info Note
+::: tip Note
 This github project was a part of the exercise for **Module 3 - Lesson 2** (See Reference in the end of the Lesson 2).
 :::

 Run the following command:

 ```
 git clone https://github.com/subquery/tutorials-account-transfers.git

 ```

 #### Step 2: Confirm that Project Works

 Run the basic commands to run the project and check if it's all set.

 ```
 yarn install